 Computational experiments performed on 96 test instances based on realistic data provided by Copenhagen Airport confirm the efficiency of the proposed methodology.
 On instances containing 1241 shift types the proposed heuristic outperformed a direct MILP solve using Gurobi, providing solutions that were on average 40% better when a time limit of 600 seconds was enforced and solutions that were around 25% better over 20 minutes.
-The heuristic appears to be more stable than the MILP solve.
-Furthermore, finding dual alternative optimal solutions seems to improve the performance of the heuristic, often finding better solutions than when it was not used.
+Furthermore, the heuristic approach remains competitive when a one hour time limit is observed, yielding an improvement over the MILP of around 3-18%.
+Looking at the results, the heuristic appears to be more stable than the MILP solve.
+Finding dual alternative optimal solutions also seems to improve the performance of the heuristic, often finding better solutions than when it was not used.
 This is despite the fact that searching alternative solutions reduces the number of solutions to a CCSDP the algorithm can consider, given a certain time limit.

-On instances with 2145 shift types the results are not so definitive; directly solving the MILP outperforms the benders heuristic when few shift types are allowed, but is unable to compete with the heuristic when the number of shift types increases.
-On average, however, the heuristic approaches find solutions that are 10-19% better within 10 minutes and 7 to 19% over 20 minutes.
+On instances with 2145 shift types the results are not so definitive; directly solving the MILP outperforms the Benders heuristic when few shift types are allowed, but is unable to compete with the heuristic when the number of shift types increases.
+On average, however, the heuristic approaches find solutions that are 10-19% better within 10 minutes, 7-15% better over 20 minutes, and 2-11% better after one hour.